 A vacancy increase is an increase allotted to a landlord when they sign the first lease with a new tenant after the previous tenant moved out.
 The new tenant is called a vacancy tenant, because they have moved into a vacant unit.

 According to the Rent Regulation Reform Act of 1997, the incoming tenant signs a 2-year lease, the landlord is allowed to increase the prior legal rent, 20 percent.
-If they sign a 1-year lease, that percentage increase is calculated by determining the difference in increases for one and two year leases and then subtracting that difference 20%.
+If they sign a 1-year lease, that percentage increase is calculated by determining the difference in increases for one and two year leases and then subtracting that difference from 20%.

 Example